vexide/website/src/content/blog/fall-update-24.md

 This summer, we announced that progress was made on [a port of the Rust Standard Library](https://github.com/vexide/rust/tree/armv7a-vex-v5) (`libstd`) to the V5 Brain.
 Well, that work is nearing completion and we are going to attempt to upstream this platform support into `rust-lang/rust` in the near future.
 This will open the door to much of the wider Rust ecosystem to vexide and allow the use of many more crates.

-Work has already begun on a rewritten version of `vexide` that works in a `std`-enabled enviornment.
+Work has already begun on a rewritten version of `vexide` that works in a `std`-enabled environment.
 You can track development of that [here](https://github.com/vexide/vexide/tree/feat/rust-std).

 # Documentation Improvements